 We found that the price of the RED ticket has remained fixed at \$2.50 since 2005, similar to the Gold Opal.
-We consider that the price of the RED ticket should be adjusted by 10 cents in each year of the determination period to maintain price relativities over time
+We consider the RED ticket price should be adjusted in line with CPI to maintain price relativities with other fares over time.
+Our decision means that the price of the RED ticket would be adjusted by 10 cents in each year of the determination period.